Islam Allam

 “Mannequin in my daydreams, I’m disguised as situations that my realistic self couldn’t handle.”

-Taqanoa, is an Arabic word meaning "Masked"
+*Taqanoa, is an Arabic word meaning “to be masked”

 Digital Art